manishmore/go-docker/README.md

 Simple example of Multi-step build in Docker to minimize the size of an image.

-Send an Issue, a pull request or knock me at Twitter: @moremanish
+Send an Issue, a pull request or knock me at Twitter: <a href="https://twitter.com/moremanish">@moremanish</a>